Red Cross logo

-In order to avoid ‘semantic noise’, the International Red Cross uses the Red Crescent name and trademark in some Arab World countries—with a predominantly Muslim population.
+In order to avoid “semantic noise,” the International Red Cross uses the Red Crescent name and trademark in some Arab World countries that have a predominantly Muslim population.

 Origin of the emblems

-The Red Cross emblem is an inversion of the Swiss flag, which shows a white cross on a red background.
+The Red Cross emblem is an inversion of the Swiss flag (the flag is a white cross on red).
 This recognises the historic connection between Switzerland and the original Geneva Convention of 1864.

-But while the Red Cross emblem has no intentional religious meaning, the symbol reminded soldiers from the Ottoman Empire (modern-day Turkey) of the crusaders of the Middle Ages and so in 1876 they began using a Red Crescent instead.
+While the emblem has no intentional religious meaning, the symbol reminded soldiers from the Ottoman Empire (modern-day Turkey) of the crusaders of the Middle Ages, and so in 1876 they began using a Red Crescent instead.
+A Red Lion and Sun is used in Iran.

 Johnson & Johnson sue Red Cross over logo